The ‘In a nutshell’ series will attempt to summarise key issues and concepts about which I have previously written at

 - Their parents, confined in breeding facilities, producing vast quantities of fertilised eggs that are stored and incubated in drawers in hatcheries;

 - Male chicks – a different variety from chicks raised for their flesh – approximately 7.4 billion of whom are killed annually on hatching by suffocation, gassing or maceration.
 Macerators are machines that turn live chicks into a bloody sludge which is subsequently used for such products as fertiliser and pet food;

 - Female chicks who are de-beaked and confined, their reproductive systems manipulated to produce approximately 20 times the number of eggs their bodies are designed to bear until such time as their production declines and they cease to be commercially viable, whereupon they are slaughtered for cheap ‘meat’ (approximately 7.4 billion hens annually);

-- Birds used for egg production include chickens, ducks, quail, guinea fowl, pheasants, rhea, ostrich and geese.
+- Birds used for egg production include chickens, ducks, quail, turkeys, guinea fowl, pheasants, rhea, ostrich and geese.

 - Any individual used for their skin and/or body coverings both in the domestic and import markets.
 This category includes leather, hide, fleece/wool, silk and fur.
 Specifically;

 - All individuals stripped of their skin to supply leather.
 By no means a by-product of the flesh consumption industries, but rather a lucrative sideline or in some cases the main event, these include cows, pigs, calves, sheep, dogs, cats, goats, alligators, kangaroos, horses, ostriches, buffalo, oxen, yak, deer, snakes and even many species of fish;

 - All individuals brought into the world to be used for their wool.
 Sheep in particular have been selectively bred to over-produce wool while being exploited in every other way with the slaughterhouse being their only escape.
 Alpacas, llamas, camels and goats are also victims of this trade;

 - All individuals brought into the world to be used for their feathers and down.
 Feathers are frequently plucked from the living bodies of our victims.
 Birds used in this way include chickens, geese, swans, ducks, ostrich and others;